-Naughty Dog’s The Last Of Us is officially getting a TV adaptation, thanks to television genius HBO.
-Here is everything we know about it, including cast, release date, and more.
+HBO’s The Last Of Us adaptation is in development and here is everything we know about it including casting news, its release date, and more.

 — HBO (@HBO) March 5, 2020

 Cast, characters & director

 In March 2020, Home Box Office announced that they were taking on the project, and revealing it’s first director.
 Director Johan Renck (Breaking Bad, Chernobyl), was set to helm the pilot episode but had to drop out due to scheduling issues.